Airblue: Initial years (2003–2010)

-During the first year the airline became very popular, which allowed the airline to compete directly with the flag carrier Pakistan International Airlines and the two other private carriers on mostly domestic front, flying more than 400,000 passengers in the first year with a load factor of over 90%.
+During the first years, the airline was profitable, with profit after taxation increasing from Rs.
+82 million in 205 to Rs 153 million in 2006.
+During this time, the airline to compete directly with the flag carrier Pakistan International Airlines and the two other private carriers on mostly domestic front, flying more than 400,000 passengers in the first year with a load factor of over 90%.
 The airline expanded its domestic network to include flights to Peshawar and Quetta.
 It also had to fly the routes known as socia economic routes or tertiary routes as part of the licence from Pakistan Civil Aviation Authority.
-Hence flights to Sukker and Nawabshah were added briefly as part of the tertiary routes under obligation.
+Hence flights to Sukkur and Nawabshah were added briefly as part of the tertiary routes under obligation.

-On 14 August 2005 Airblue launched its first international flight from Karachi to Dubai.
-On June 4, 2007, Airblue launched its inaugural flight to Manchester using the Airbus A321.
-Due to range issue the Manchester route was initially routed through Istanbul’s Sabiha Gökçen International Airport and later via Trabzon airport.
+On 14 August 2005, Airblue launched its first international flight from Karachi to Dubai.
+On 4 June 2007, Airblue launched its inaugural flight to Manchester using the Airbus A321.
+Due to range issue, the Manchester route was initially routed through Istanbul’s Sabiha Gökçen International Airport, and later via Trabzon airport.
 These stops were only refueling stops where the plane landed, passengers disembarked and waited in the transit hall.
-The aircraft refueled and passengers boarded the plane again to continue their flight to destination.
+The aircraft refueled and the passengers boarded the plane again to continue their flight to destination.

+2010s

 Airblue changed its IATA code from ED to PA in June 2012, the new code originally belonged to the defunct and once iconic carrier Pan American World Airways.
 In 2011 the airline launched service to Istanbul’s Sabiha Gokcen Airport - a route that was soon terminated.